Tuesday, December 7, 2010

 In the new Congress the conservatives want to cut spending when the economic situation demands that we increase it.
 We need to get out of Afghanistan and use the savings here.
 We need to leave scientists to do science instead of leaving it to ministers from bible colleges, online degrees or self-proclaimed.
 Could we cure PD sooner if we didn’t have one hand tied behind our backs?

-We'll get him back to the therapy center once I''m sure that he will put in 100%.
+We'll get him back to the therapy center once I'm sure that he will put in 100%.
 You can't just go through the motions when exercising.
 It has to be felt throughout the body And that only happens when you are there working for yourself.
+In the meanwhile he is exercising at home with reminders.

 He's making good progress just by getting the words onto the screen.
 And by reminding me that we are running out of dog treats.
 He's beginning to feel better about himself.

-He has been helped by a few additions to his PD pill/supplement regimen.
+He has been helped by a few changes to his PD pill/supplement regimen.

 Steve has now attended two monthly support group sessions and has walked with us at the park.
 He's getting out there again.